Mimesis is reflexive meme — mind LEGO — sharing among multiple minds or mes. These mes are memes themselves.

 A baby's conscious experience is pure sensation.
 Crawling, touching and grabbing around, they're overwhelmed by sensory data they don't know how to deal with because they have no memory to interpret from.
 Their world is uncertain and chaotic — even it's just a sofa at this point.

 As the baby crawls, its mind maps sensations to the environment and, through trial and error, learns what it should and shouldn't do.
 Thanks to sensory feedback, it learns that the couch is soft, the floor hard and the dog kind.
 When experience doesn't resolve uncertainty, the baby turns to mom and dad.
 When they are calm, the baby calms too.
 Parents regulate their baby's emotional state with soothing touches, looks and sounds.

 Incoming sense data contextualised by caregiver-assisted experience help the baby make sense of the world.
 They program the baby brain to its environment.
 Patterns of reality are abstracted into mental models that in turn come to guide new experiences.
 Imposing these mental models onto outer reality, the uncertain becomes certain.
 As a result, we gain agency and control — at least we think we do.
 We feel safe.

 The map predicts the territory

 Recent neuroscience argues the brain predicts experience from memory before it happens because of metabolic efficiency.
-Predicting sights and sounds before they are fully sensed costs less energy than reactively creating new perceptions every single sense data comes in.
+Predicting sights and sounds before they are fully sensed costs less energy than reactively constructing experience from the ground up from incoming sense data.
 The brain can focus that saved energy as attention on new, uncertain elements — those we are not sure to be safe yet.